 Asset Purchase Price or % of Interest Acquired Share Information Loans/Liens Status/Disposition Receivables/Notes /Notes Bonds.com two promissory notes in the amounts of \$1,236,836 and \$50,000 Pursuant to the agreement between the Receiver and Bonds.com for the repayment of debt, termination of rights, and repurchase of securities, which the Court approved, this debt was retired along with all other Bonds.com debt to the Receivership in exchange for payment of \$2,250,000.
 Please refer to Section V.C.2 of the Eleventh Interim Report for more information regarding this agreement. iCurie; Celsia Technologies \$24,992.00 This company is no longer in operation and all of its assets have been sold.
 As such, it is unlikely that the Receiver will be able to collect on this note.
 Dennis Fontaine - Rocket Science Labs (RSL Wrist ID); Pet Tattoos & Other Pet Products 2 loans and a note - Note for \$50,000 and loans of \$140,910.
 The Receiver is contemplating the appropriate course to take for collection of these receivables.
 Callahan Energy Partners \$50,000.00 The Receiver believes that \$30,000 is still outstanding on this loan and is evaluating the appropriate course of action to take with respect to collection of the outstanding balance.
 Respiro, Inc. \$577,500.00 Chris Moody loaned \$577,500 to this company which was owned by his wife.
 The Receivership was expanded to include Respiro on September 21, 2012 (Doc.
 916).
-The Receiver is contemplating the appropriate action to take with respect to this entity for the benefit of the Receivership Estate.
+The assets of Respiro were sold on October 4, 2013 for \$45,750.
+This sale was approved by the Court (Doc.
+1075).

-Asset Purchase Price or % of Interest Acquired Share Information Loans/Liens Status/Disposition One World Ocean, LLC/Dennis Geers \$120,500.00 This limited liability company is a program for fractional ownership in yachts.
+Asset Purchase Price or % of Interest Acquired Share Information Loans/Liens Status/Disposition One World Ocean, LLC/Dennis Geers \$120,500.00 \$120,500.00 This limited liability company is a program for fractional ownership in yachts.
 Chris Moody made a series of loans to Dennis Geers in connection with this company.
 On August 31, 2012, the Receiver sent a demand letter to Mr. Geers for the outstanding loan balance.
 Collingwood Construction Group \$100,000.00 Chris Moody loaned Collingwood \$100,000.
 As this company was liquidated through a Chapter 7 bankruptcy, it is unlikely that the Receiver will be able to collect on this loan.
 Sea Gate Land \$90,000.00 The Receiver is contemplating the appropriate course to take for collection of this receivable.